Hecate: Plants and herbalism

-Hecate was closely associated with plant lore and the concoction of medicines and poisons.
-In particular she was thought to give instruction in these closely related arts.
-Apollonius of Rhodes, in the Argonautica, mentions that Medea was taught by Hecate: "I have mentioned to you before a certain young girl whom Hecate, daughter of Perses, has taught to work in drugs."
+Hecate was closely associated with plant lore and the concoction of medicines and poisons, and was thought to give instruction in these closely related arts.
+Apollonius of Rhodes, in the Argonautica, mentions that Medea was taught in medicine by Hecate.

 Hecate was said to favour offerings of garlic, which was closely associated with her cult.
 She is also sometimes associated with cypress, a tree symbolic of death and the underworld, and hence sacred to a number of chthonic deities.

 A number of other plants (often poisonous, medicinal and/or psychoactive) are associated with Hecate.
 These include aconite (also called hecateis), belladonna, dittany, and mandrake.
 It has been suggested that the use of dogs for digging up mandrake is further corroboration of the association of this plant with Hecate; indeed, since at least as early as the 1st century CE, there are a number of attestations to the apparently widespread practice of using dogs to dig up plants associated with magic.

-The yew in particular was sacred to Hecate.
+The yew in particular was sacred to Hecate:

 Greeks held the yew to be sacred to Hecate ...
 Her attendants draped wreathes of yew around the necks of black bulls which they slaughtered in her honor and yew boughs were burned on funeral pyres.
 The yew was associated with the alphabet and the scientific name for yew today, taxus, was probably derived from the Greek word for yew, toxos, which is hauntingly similar to toxon, their word for bow and toxicon, their word for poison.
 It is presumed that the latter were named after the tree because of its superiority for both bows and poison.